Background pattern

 • Vomiting

-Rare -may affect up to 1 in 1,000 people:
+Rare – (may affect up to 1 in 1,000 people):

 • Difficulty breathing (bronchospasm)

-Reporting side effects
+Reporting of side effects

-If you experience any type ofside effect, consult your doctor, pharmacist, or nurse, even if it is a possible side effect that does not appear in this leaflet.
-You can also report them directly through theSistema Español de Farmacovigilancia de Medicamentos de Uso Humano: https://www.notificaram.es..By reporting side effects, you can contribute to providing more information on the safety of this medicine.
+If you experience any side effects, talk to your doctor, pharmacist, or nurse, even if they are not listed in this leaflet.
+You can also report side effects directly through the national reporting system listed in Appendix V. By reporting side effects, you can help provide more information on the safety of this medicine.

-5. Conservation of Xydalba
+5. Storage of Xydalba

-Keep this medication out of the sight and reach of children.
+Keep this medicine out of the sight and reach of children.

-The expiration date is the last day of the month indicated.
+The expiry date is the last day of the month stated.

-Xydalba is for single use.
+Xydalba is for single use only.

-Medications should not be thrown down the drain or in the trash.
-Ask your pharmacist how to dispose of the containers and medications that you no longer need.
+Medicines should not be disposed of via wastewater or household waste.
+Ask your pharmacist how to dispose of medicines no longer required.
 This will help protect the environment.

 • The active ingredient is dalbavancin.
 Each vial of powder contains dalbavancin hydrochloride equivalent to 500 mg of dalbavancin.